In this article, the term "student" may refer to students, admissions leads, or another kind of financial aid applicant.

 If you offer financial aid to your students, you'll do so on Profile > Financial > Financial Aid.

-- If using the DOE integration to process Title IV Federal Student Aid (FSA), you'll use this view to view and correct aid application details, package aid awards, and handle ancillary items like MPN, loan counseling, and PLUS loan applications.
+- If using the DoED integration to process Title IV Federal Student Aid (FSA), you'll use this view to view and correct aid application details, package aid awards, and handle ancillary items like MPN, loan counseling, and PLUS loan applications.
 You'll send/receive these and other items through your SAIG mailbox.

-- If offering FSA but not using the DOE integration, you'll use the financial aid features to record the information you gather in other systems like EdConnect, and then use the aid awards to pay down student account balances.
+- If offering FSA but not using the DoED integration, you'll use the financial aid features to record the information you gather in other systems like EdConnect, and then use the aid awards to pay down student account balances.

 - If you're not offering Federal Student Aid, but are offering things like school-managed scholarships, then you'll primarily use these financial aid features to add awards and schedule disbursements.

 - Additional workflows include handling aid application questions, refunding aid, and printing award letters.
 Students can use their view of this page to upload application-related files, interact with aid application questions, and accept/decline awards.

 If you're offering FSA, this article assumes that you're familiar with the definitions, requirements, rules, and procedures described in the Federal Student Aid Handbook.
 Accordingly, not every field or option on Profile > Financial Aid will be discussed.
 If you have questions about anything you wish had more detail in this article, please contact Populi customer support.